The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 The stratosphere contains very few of the elements found in the troposphere.
 The majority is broken down by sunlight or deposited back to the planet’s surface via rain.

 Air is extremely dry in the stratosphere, as water contained in the air and clouds is trapped in the troposphere.
-(With almost no air exchange between the 2 layers, as already mentioned.)
+(With almost no air exchange between the two layers, as already mentioned.)
 This means basically no form of precipitation takes place from the stratosphere.

 Characteristics Of The Stratosphere

-The stratosphere starts at a height just above the troposphere and reaches as high as 50 km (30 miles) above the surface of the earth.
+The stratosphere starts at a height just above the troposphere and reaches as high as 50 km (30 miles) above the surface of the Earth.

-One of the main characteristics of the stratosphere is an occurrence called temperature inversion.
+Characteristics Of The StratosphereOne of the main characteristics of the stratosphere is an occurrence called temperature inversion.

-Temperature inversion occurs when the temperature rises as the height above the earth's surface increases.
+Temperature inversion occurs when the temperature rises as the height above the Earth’s surface increases.
 (This is the direct opposite of what occurs with the air temperature in the troposphere.)

 A very simple way of explaining how the ozone layer protects us is to see the ozone layer as a gigantic filter.
-It allows the less harmful longwave UVA radiation through while absorbing the more dangerous shortwave UVB & UVC radiation.
-This is done through a process called the "ozone-oxygen cycle."
+It allows the less harmful longwave UVA radiation through while absorbing the more dangerous shortwave UVB and UVC radiation.
+This is done through a process called the “ozone-oxygen cycle.”

 The ozone layer gained fame and came to the forefront a few decades ago when a hole in the layer was discovered over the Antarctic.
 Through a process called ozone depletion, large amounts of ozone were reduced in the stratosphere.